'Quantum leap' in climate ambition needed, says UN report – DW – 10/24/2024

 While these seem like large sums, it is only a fraction of the total costs many countries — particularly in emerging markets and developing economies — will already be spending on infrastructure and energy systems in the coming years, said Olhoff.

-The incremental yearly costs of redirecting investments from high to low carbon activities would be US$0.9 - 2.1 trillion per year, according to the report.
+The incremental yearly costs of redirecting investments from high to low carbon activities would be between $900 billion and $2.1 trillion per year, according to the report.
 "And that's not even accounting for all the benefits and all the avoided climate change impacts and damages and other benefits to health, nature and people," said Olhoff.

 The report should help drive more ambitious financial commitments at COP29, particularly from rich countries, said Singh.
 "Without an ambitious climate finance goal, we will not be able to ratchet up the action that is needed to reduce emissions."